in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-async-amazon-sqs.md

 	- BUT throughput is lower
 		- Upto 300 messages per second (300 send, receive, or delete operations per second)
 		- If you batch 10 messages per operation (maximum), up to 3,000 messages per second

-- Choose
+Choose between Two Types of Simple Queuing Service Queues
 - Standard SQS queue if throughput is important
 - FIFO Queue if order of events is important

 ## Sending and receiving a SQS Message - Best case scenario

 ![](/images/aws/02-Queuing/sqs-simple-flow.png)

+Let's see the steps involved in sending and receiving a message on the SQS queue:
 - Producer places message on queue
 	- Receives globally unique message ID ABCDEFGHIJ (used to track the message)
 - Consumer polls for messages